 With higher speed limits come more accidents and higher liability payouts from insurance companies.
 This causes rates to rise.

 The number of uninsured motorists in Texas is slightly higher than the national average, which is 13 percent.
-Around 14.1 percent of drivers don’t carry insurance even though it’s mandatory in Texas.
+Around 14.1 percent of motorists are driving without insurance even though it’s mandatory in Texas.

 This affects insured drivers and their rates because insurance companies face a higher risk of people filing uninsured motorist claims.